Amit6006/Develop_Performance_Analytics_Dashboard/README.md

 		streamlit run app.py

-4.View the Dashboard: Open your browser and go to:
+4.View the Dashboard: Open your browser and goto:

 		http://localhost:8501